For founders

 Before

-You spend 45 minutes drafting a blog post in a Google Doc, paste it into WordPress, realize the cover is wrong, open Canva, design a cover, download it, re-upload to WordPress, then remember you wanted a social post about this, switch to Buffer, paste the headline, retype because Buffer's character limit cut it, attach the image, schedule.
+You spend 45 minutes drafting a blog post in a doc, paste it into your CMS, realize the cover is wrong, open your design tool, design a cover, download it, re-upload to the CMS, then remember you wanted a social post about this, switch to your scheduler, paste the headline, retype because its character limit cut it, attach the image, schedule.

-Before social goes live you remember the launch email — open Mailchimp, find last month's template, copy it, paste the new copy, fix the subject line, save the draft, mark a reminder to come back.
+Before social goes live you remember the launch email.
+Open your newsletter tool, find last month's template, copy it, paste the new copy, fix the subject line, save the draft, mark a reminder to come back.

 Open the analytics tool.
-Realize you never named the event for "user clicks the new feature button" — open Notion, find the page named some variant of "events to track," realize it's three months stale, give up, type the event name straight into the dashboard, hope you remember it next week.
+Realize you never named the event for "user clicks the new feature button."
+Open your docs, find the page named some variant of "events to track," realize it's three months stale, give up, type the event name straight into the dashboard, hope you remember it next week.

-Open GitHub Projects to mark the feature shipped.
+Open your project board to mark the feature shipped.
 Switch the card from "In progress" to "Done."
-Don't have time to update the spec doc in Notion, the wiki in Coda, or the Loom you recorded.
+Don't have time to update the product doc, the wiki, or the walkthrough video you recorded.

 Tab count at end of day: fourteen.